Music of Guatemala: Types of marimbas

 The marimba grande is the larger of the two keyboards that make up the double marimba (marimba doble).
 It reflects the representative style in the construction of instruments from Guatemala.
 It is fully hand-made and the variety of wood they use gives this marimba a warm sound.
 Although over time, builders have added some metal support reinforcements to the structure of the marimba to make it more durable and stable.
 This instrument has a range of six octaves, from F-sharp to B-natural.
 The bars range in size from 5 inches x 3 / 4 to 15 x 3 inches.
 The instrument is 8.3 feet long and 9 inches wide at the lower end.

-Garifuna music
+Caribbean and Tropical music

-Garifuna originated from escaped Island Caribs who were deported from St. Vincent to Central America (especially Guatemala, Belize, Honduras, and also in Nicaragua in 1802) by the British when they conquered St. Vincent.
-The Garifunas kept themselves apart from the social system then dominant, leading to a distinctive culture that include chumba and hunguhungu, a circular dance in a three beat rhythm, which is often combined with punta, their national genre.

-There are other songs typical to each gender, women's eremwu eu and abaimajani, rhythmic a cappella songs, and laremuna wadauman, men's work songs.
-Other forms of dance music include matamuerte, gunchei, charikawi and sambai.
+During the mid‑20th century, Caribbean and tropical music genres spread widely across Central America, significantly influencing popular taste in countries like Guatemala.
+Radio broadcasts, television, migration, port‑city trade, and touring orchestras brought sounds from the Dominican Republic, Cuba, Puerto Rico, Trinidad, and Colombia into everyday life.
+Dance styles such as salsa (promoted by Fania Records), soca, cumbia (by Aniceto Molina), punta, and merengue (led by Wilfrido Vargas) quickly became part of Guatemala’s music scene, blending with local traditions and inspiring the formation of domestic bands.